microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/educationfeedbackoutcome.md

 ---
 title: "educationFeedbackOutcome resource type"
-description: "An educationOutcome that gives feedback in the form of text"
+description: "An educationOutcome that gives feedback in the form of text."
 localization_priority: Normal
 author: "dipakboyed"
 ms.prod: "education"